 - PBS300: Introduction to Crime and DevianceIn this course, students explore crime and its underlying causes in both micro and macro social contexts.
 Students are introduced to various theoretical perspectives explaining crime and explore the use of crime statistics as an essential component in studying crime and in testing theories.
 Students are also acquainted with the primary sources of crime statistics.

-- CRJ330: Research Methods for the Criminal Justice ProfessionalThis course introduces students to those statistical techniques most commonly encountered in criminal justice practice.
-Emphasis is placed on multivariate techniques and research ethics as most subjects of criminal justice research are protected status populations.
+- CRJ330: Research Methods for the Criminal Justice ProfessionalThis course introduces students to statistical techniques most commonly encountered in the analysis of quantitative data in social and criminal justice fields.
+Emphasis is placed on descriptive and inferential statistics.
+The learning experience culminates a comprehensive report of hypothesis testing with secondary data.

 - CRJ335: Laws of EvidenceThis course explores the theory and practice of modern criminal investigation techniques.
 Topics include tactics and procedures for crime scene evidence collection, preservation, and presentation.
 Students learn investigative approaches in specific forms of crime and develop a working knowledge of the steps of investigation, beginning with the initial crime scene, and ending with evidence presentation and court testimony.